 The Liberal Party of Denmark and Centre for Multiparty Democracy-Kenya

 The Partnership between the Danish Liberal Party (Venstre)/The Danish Liberal Democracy Programme and Centre for Multiparty-Kenya was launched in November 2011.
 Through a focus on inclusion of youth in political parties and strengthening of the communication skills of political parties, the partners seek to strengthen democracy in Kenya.
-The partnership was approved by the DIPD Board in September 2011, and in December 2012 extended until the end of 2013.
+The partnership was approved by the DIPD Board in September 2011, and runs until the end of 2017.

 About the Partnership

 The overall goal of the DLDP-CMD collaboration is to enhance the institutional capacity of political parties in Kenya through supporting the inclusion of youth in politics and the development of innovative communication strategies for political parties.
 Several activities are implemented on a cross-party basis to address the political tensions which especially arose at the backdrop to the 2007 election.

 A number of youth took part in the post-election violence in 2007-2008, leaving youth with a reputation as “troublemakers”.
 This has amplified the tendency not to recognize youth as a resource for political parties and political life in general – in particular problematic in a country as Kenya, where more than 70 percent of the population is under the age of 30.
 To address this challenge the project seeks to develop strategies for the inclusion of youth in politics.